Sorority House Massacre: Plot

-When Beth (Angela O'Neill) is a little girl, her brother Bobby (John C. Russell) kills her whole family and attempts to kill her.
+When Beth is a little girl, her brother Bobby kills her whole family and attempts to kill her.
 When he is caught, he is committed, and she grows up with a new family.
 Years later, Beth goes to college, where she joins a sorority.
-Due to a memory block, she doesn't remember that the sorority house was her childhood home, however her memory soon starts to return.
+Due to a memory lapse, she does not remember that the sorority house was her childhood home, however her memory soon starts to return.
 Meanwhile, Bobby senses her presence in the house and escapes the mental asylum so he can finish the job he was unable to complete.
-He steals a hunting knife in a hardware shop killing the elderly owner.
+He steals a hunting knife in a hardware shop before killing the elderly owner.

-As Beth settles into the sorority, many of the girls leave for the weekend, leaving only her, Linda (Wendy Martel), Sara (Pamela Ross) and Tracy (Nicole Rio) in the house.
-As the girls enjoy having the house to themselves, Craig (Joe Nassi), Andy (Marcus Vaughter) and John (Vinnie Bilancio) come over.
+As Beth settles into the sorority, many of the girls leave for the weekend, leaving only her, Linda, Sara, and Tracy in the house.
+As the girls enjoy having the house to themselves, Craig, Andy, and John come over.
 John tells the story of Beth's family murders, scaring her.
 She goes to bed and has a nightmare about her brother, becoming more scared.
 She remembers her brother hiding a knife in the fireplace, and when the group investigate, they find the knife.
 Realizing the time, Andy leaves in a rush, only to be confronted by Bobby and stabbed to death.
 Linda hypnotizes Beth, who recalls Bobby attacking her.
 Afterwards, Tracy and Craig go outside to the tipi they set up earlier, while Linda and Sara go to bed.
 Bobby attacks Tracy and Craig, shredding the tipi with his knife.
 As they try to escape, Tracy is stabbed to death.
 Craig runs into the house and alerts Linda and Sara who try to phone the police but find the lines have been cut.
 They attempt to warn Beth and John, but both have fallen asleep.
 As Bobby approaches them, Beth wakes and runs upstairs to the others, but John is murdered.